Mangesh9i7/innomatics-genai-internship-feb-2026/README.md

 # Innomatics GenAI Internship - February 2026

 Welcome to my repository for the **Generative AI Internship** at **Innomatics Research Labs**.
-This repo serves as a centralized hub for all the assignments I conduct during the program.
+This repo serves as a centralized hub for all the assignments I submited during the program.

 ## 🚀 About the Internship
 This program focuses on mastering Generative AI technologies, including Large Language Models (LLMs), Prompt Engineering, RAG (Retrieval-Augmented Generation), and deploying AI applications.